13 Easy ESL Icebreakers to Get Your Students Talking

 Whether teaching in a physical classroom or a virtual one, the first day of English class is crucial for setting the tone for the whole term, so it’s important to start with a bang.
-ESL icebreakers are a great way to accomplish this, as they get students moving, build confidence, and set the tone for class.
+ESL icebreakers are a great way to accomplish this, and they also get students moving and build confidence.
 However, icebreakers aren’t just for day one!
-Throughout the term, English students might be coming to class tired after a long day or groggy and sleepy-eyed, so you want to get them engaged and energetic, and it might take a little creative ice-breaking to do that!
-There are tons of ESL icebreakers out there, and we’ll share details on how to effectively use the following 13 in your physical or online classroom.
+Throughout the term, English students might be coming to class tired after a long day, so you want to get them engaged and energetic, and it might take a little creative ice-breaking to do that!
+Let’s take a look at some of the best ESL icebreakers out there.

-What are ESL icebreakers and why should I use them in class?
+Why should I use ESL icebreakers in class?

 First, let’s talk about how ESL icebreakers are beneficial in many classroom situations.